Chapter 3

 Victoria's heart hammered against her ribs.
 She answered without a flicker of doubt.
 "I am.
 Thank you for this opportunity, Mr. Jones.
 I'd be thrilled to join."

-Arriving at the airline's headquarters, Victoria went straight to her supervisor's office.
+After arriving at the airline's headquarters, Victoria went straight to her supervisor's office and set the letter on his desk.

-Finn Davis looked up in surprise as she placed the letter on his desk.
+Finn Davis looked up at her, caught off guard.
 He tried to dissuade her, but her resolve was firm, and he eventually relented, signing his name with a sigh.

 "Alright.
 Just make sure you hand over everything to Chris before you go."